-In other exercises, like the squat, you can get away with a lot of movement deficiencies and still accomplish the exercise because you’re lifting on a single plane (two feet side-by-side) and it’s using greater total body musculature.
+In other exercises, like the squat, you can get away with many movement deficiencies and still accomplish the exercise because you’re lifting on a single frontal plane (two feet side-by-side), and it’s using greater total body musculature.

-However, in the Cossack squat, there is less room for technical error because the legs are on uneven planes, and you’re only working one leg at a time.
+However, in the Cossack squat, there is less room for technical error, even if you’re achieving full depth, because the legs are on uneven planes, and you’re only working one leg at a time.